B2BDA/RapidSegment/rapidsegment/README.md

 ### 📊 `StrategicSegmentScore`
 - **Purpose**: Converts binary segment flags into a weighted scorecard with decile thresholds.
-- **Weighting**: Uses either the segment response rate or its log‑scaled variant, rounded to an integer weight.
+- **Weighting**: Uses the segment response rate rounded to an integer weight.
 - **Output**: A JSON artifact with model metadata, per-segment weights, and decile cutoffs.
 - **Active population handling**: Baseline customers with a zero total score are excluded from decile calibration so thresholds are derived from the active scored population.